kentaroy47/ODA-Object-Detection-ttA/README.md

-# ODAch-Object-Detection-ttA in Pytorch
+# ODAch, An Object Detection TTA tool for Pytorch
 ODA is a test-time-augmentation (TTA) tool for 2d object detectors.

-For use in Kaggle object detection competitions ;)
+For use in Kaggle object detection competitions.

+:star: if it helps you! ;)

 ![](imgs/res.png)